Vitiligo is a chronic disease of depigmented white macules and patches resulting from destroying melanocytes in the affected skin.

 Types of Vitiligo

 It typically affects just one side of your body.
 It can also be referred to as unilateral vitiligo.

 Segmental vitiligo impacts about 98% of people.
 It is more prominent in children.
 Three out of 10 children with vitiligo have segmental vitiligo.
 People with segmental vitiligo typically develop this condition as children or young adults.
 It usually progresses for a year or two and then stops.

 With segmental vitiligo, loss of skin color develops in patches on just one area of the body.
 It can be one leg, one side of the face, or several places on just one side of the body.
 Moreover, hair loss over areas of discoloration occurs in about half the people with this form of vitiligo.
 It is less strongly associated with autoimmune diseases.

 Generalized vitiligo is also known as non-segmental or bilateral vitiligo, the most common type of this condition.
 In this type, depigmented patches appear symmetrically on both sides of the body.
 For example, it may seem like matching spots on both arms or legs.

 Furthermore, with generalized vitiligo, the color loss is rapid and widespread, covering large body sections.
 In most cases, this type of vitiligo can progress and then stop, switching through an on-again, off-again cycle.

 Some subtypes of vitiligo describe how much of the skin is affected.

-This is a rare type of vitiligo that develops in a single area and doesn’t spread throughout the body in a predictable pattern after a short period of time.
+This rare type of vitiligo develops in a single area and doesn’t spread throughout the body in a predictable pattern after a short period.

 It usually affects the mucous membranes of the mouth or genitals.